UDR ESG — Elevated Excellence

 Diversity and Equal Opportunities

 UDR is an equal opportunity employer.
 We are committed to treating our associates in a nondiscriminatory manner with regard to race, ethnicity, religion, sex, sexual orientation, gender, sexual / gender identity, age, disability, pregnancy, national origin, military or veteran status, or any other characteristic protected by law.
 We require every associate to take online educational courses on an annual basis to increase their awareness of what constitutes harassment, including classes that stressed that all forms of harassment are forbidden and that any witnessed harassment must be quickly identified, reported, and remedied.
 In addition, the Company’s learning and development program requires the annual completion of a diversity and inclusion course with unconscious bias training, and our associate diversity metrics are published in accordance with our GRI disclosures.
-We are revamping our learning and development program in 2022 to a new, modern, and comprehensive online learning management system, Cornerstone, which will include two new courses on DEI and recognizing and overcoming bias.
+We revamped our online learning and development program in 2022 to use Cornerstone, which includes two new courses on DEI and recognizing and overcoming bias.
 The enhanced capabilities of this new system allow associates to be in control of their learning and growth at UDR and supervisors to easily assign and monitor training courses through customizable dashboards and reporting features.

 Enterprise Risk Management

 Enterprise Risk Management (“ERM”) provides a proactive framework for the evaluation of threats and risks to our business with the aim to assist in the development of mitigation strategies to protect the enterprise.
-These risks include but are not limited to operational, financial, legal, strategic, cybersecurity, reputational, and other risks such as those related to climate, environmental and societal change.
+These risks include but are not limited to operational, financial, legal, strategic, cybersecurity, reputational, climate, environmental and societal change.
 While our Executive Officers communicate our ESG risk assessment and strategy, which are integrated into our overall risk management, ERM oversight is the responsibility of the Board.

 Our approach to ERM includes: